 Legal number plate design

-Information on number plate legalities and the format that must comply with British Standard requirements.
+Information and the legalities of a legal number plate design and the format that must comply with British Standard requirements.

 Registrations and number plates are the primary way of identifying vehicles.
 The registration number given to a vehicle will stay with the vehicle, until the vehicle if destroyed, unless the registered keeper decides to retain it and transfer it to another vehicle.
 Registration numbers must be displayed in line with the law and they must only be supplied to the public by a Registered Number Plate Supplier (RNPS).